apache/harmony-drlvm/README.txt

 3.3 Set up the environment by following the instructions below specific for your operating system:

-    On Windows*, do the following:
+    On Windows, do the following:

     set ANT_HOME=<Path to Ant 1.6.5>
     set JAVA_HOME=<Path to JRE 1.4>
     set COMPILER_CFG_SCRIPT=<path to vcvars.bat or iclvars.bat>
     The default value: C:\Program Files\Intel\Compiler\C++\9.0\IA32\Bin\iclvars.bat>

-    On Linux*, do the following:
+    On Linux, do the following:

     export JAVA_HOME=<Path to JRE 1.4>
     export ANT_HOME=<Path to Ant 1.6.5>